DGP brane cosmology and quark-hadron phase transition: Field equations in a DGP brane scenario

 where a prime denotes differentiation with respect to $y$ and a dot denotes differentiation with respect to $\tau$.
 By using a technique first developed in ~\cite{bin,Flanagan:1999cu}, the bulk equations, remarkably, may be solved exactly given that the bulk is devoid of matter.
 Assuming $\textit{Z}_2$ symmetry across the brane, we find that the metric components in equation ~(\ref{eq2.4}) are given by \cite{deffayet}

-where $a_{_{0}}(\tau)$ is yet to be determined.
-Note that $a_0(\tau) = a(\tau, y=0)$ represents the usual scale factor of the four-dimensional universe.
-According to equations (\ref{eq2.5}), there are two distinct possible cosmologies associated with choice of the sign.
+where there remains a parameter $a_{_{0}}(\tau)$ that is yet to be determined.
+Note that $a_0(\tau) = a(\tau, y=0)$ represents the usual scale factor of the four-dimensional cosmology in our brane universe.
+According to equations (\ref{eq2.5}), there are two distinct possible cosmologies associated with the choice of the sign.